HardHatRacoons/documentation/docs/capstone_report/README.md

 1. Ask to acquire files that are not available yet
 1. Download the annotated PDF and data file of a given file name that is already there
 1. View the graphs and tables and sort by category
+1. Pin a graph of your choosing
+1. Delete the file that was uploaded

 **Remote Survey**